-We do understand that there are times when an absence occurs due to appointments that cannot be made at any time other than Monday through Friday between the hours of 8:00 a.m. and 3:12 p.m.
+We do understand that there are times when an absence occurs due to appointments that cannot be made at any other time.
 Students that are absent during the day are responsible for any work they may have missed during that time.